Rebolon/meteor-animation/README.md

 The block that will be animated must be idenfied by the following attribute id: id="{{_id}}".
 This is a mandatory to allow the package to work.
 Actually if you have your own collection.allow system, be aware that the remove property will be overloaded.
 This is a part that might be modified in future.

+A sample is available on https://github.com/Rebolon/meteorAnimationWithMagicCss That's quite simple be it show quite well how to use it.

 Have fun and please gieve me feedback and do PullRequest !